HiSmith KlicLok Attachments for Men: What Is Actually Available

 When mounted to a HiSmith machine via KlicLok, the machine's drive rod provides the thrusting motion through the stroker.
 This is the no-frills version: no app, no Bluetooth, just a stroker that mounts to your machine and does what it is supposed to do.

-We do not have confirmed internal diameter, tunnel length, or sleeve material specs in our research brief, so check the product page for those details before purchasing.
+Internal diameter, tunnel length and sleeve material are not published on this listing, so do not assume them.
 This matters - if you are newer to strokers, you want to make sure the entry canal is not too tight.
 A comfortable beginner internal diameter is typically around 1.0 to 1.25 inches (2.5 to 3.2 cm).
 If the listing does not specify, get in touch with us and we will find out.

 HiSmith Thrusting Male Stroker (Suction Base / KlicLok and App)